cpp20120/DagFlow/README.md

 | parallel\_for       | 1,000,000 elems |          0.54729 |    0.0268362 |         **20.39×** |   \~1.83M elems/s |    \~37.26M elems/s |
 | Workflow (w=10,d=5) |  \~50 stage ops |          0.00161 |   0.00029248 |          **5.50×** |                 — |                   — |
 | Noop tasks          | 1,000,000 tasks |            4.681 |     0.225568 |         **20.75×** | \~213,630 tasks/s | \~4,433,253 tasks/s |

+Note:
+This pool is not yet optimized for noop and parallel_for microbenchmarks — missing chunk/range stealing and has a non-ideal queue implementation for such patterns.
+The focus is DAG execution, affinity control, and back-pressure.